Please accept cookies for optimal performance.

 As an experienced director and Audit and Risk Committee Chair her skills also include Board leadership, governance, risk management and compliance.

-Mrs Page is the Lead Independent Director and Chair of the Independent Board Committee, Chair of the Audit and Risk Committee, and a member of the Remuneration Committee and the Nomination Committee.
+Mrs Page is the Chair of the Audit and Risk Committee, and a member of the Remuneration Committee and the Nomination Committee.

 Mrs Page is a member of Chief Executive Women and was appointed as a member of the Takeovers Panel in March 2022.